Deciphering the global production network from cross-border firm transactions: Discussion

 The network structure provides key insights on 'central nodes' and clusters of highly interconnected products.
-Central nodes might be worthy of particular focus or protection.
-For example, the fact that steel has very high betweenness centrality indicates that it likely plays a role in many paths (chains) and might be seen as a critical good.
-This accords with the fact that the UK government moved aggressively to protect domestic production of domestic virgin steel in early 2025 in the face of impending closure of British Steel.
-More broadly, the network can be used to quantify supply chain vulnerabilities and model the propagation of shocks and policies such as tariffs in a more detailed, comprehensive manner than previously possible.
-In the case of product clusters, we can see network communities as a sort of alternative product hierarchy relative to official sectoral classifications.
-Highly connected clusters would naturally be collectively impacted by many kinds of cascading shocks and so they might be collectively targetted by policy interventions rather than individually.
+For example, we find that European industrial nations and China dominate critical intermediate products such as metals, common components and tools.
+Steel, for example, has very high betweenness centrality indicating that it plays a role in many paths (chains) and can be seen as a critical good.
+This accords with the fact that the US government (and others) moved aggressively to protect domestic production of steel throughout 2025 via steep tariffs on imports of both steel and downstream 'derivatives' which includes products with a high steel content such as bolts and bicycles.

+Building on a substantial and well-established literature on knowledge spillovers (and other positive benefits) between buyer-supply firms (e.g., \cite{dyer2000creating}), we show that the supply chain links captured by the network structure are informative of future product diversification patterns of countries.
+Consistent with previous findings based on US IO linkages \cite{bahar2019export}, we find evidence for both forward and backward linkages, with a stronger signal for forward (upstream) linkages.
+In a similar vein to \cite{hidalgo2007product, cainelli2019industrial}, the network could be used as a policy tool to identify 'feasible' opportunities for diversification (in the form of both upstream and downstream products) which could be targets for industrial policy support.
+This type of policy approach is used, for example, in 'Smart Specialisation' efforts at a European level in which regions aim to specialise and diversify in related sectors \cite{balland2019smart}.

+Beyond those illustrated here, there are a wide range of potential research and policy uses for this type of tool.
+While we don’t seek to explicitly model particular shocks here, modelling shocks or cascades on industry and industry-country networks is well established \cite{acemoglu2012network, carvalho2014micro, piccardi2024patterns}.
+For example, one could implement a cascade-type model in which nodes (or edges) are removed and propagating shocks are simulated \cite{battiston2012debtrank, hearnshaw2013complex} and, akin to \cite{chakraborty2024inequality}, extend this approach to investigate inter-country shock propagation processes and vulnerabilities.
+More broadly, the network encodes complex economic and geo-political inter-dependencies between countries, and can be used to study policies such as tariffs and subsidies which aim to exert pressure and influence \cite{clayton2023framework}.